-- Judicial Review applications
+- Judicial review

-What our clients think
+What our clients say

 “From the outset Melanie handled our daughter’s case in an expert but understanding way.
 She put her at ease and gave us the support and reassurance that we needed.
 We couldn’t have asked for better.”

-“Good quick friendly and helpful service with good communication.”
+“Good, quick, friendly and helpful service with good communication”.

-“Reliable, friendly, very understanding, fair and professional.”
+“Reliable, friendly, very understanding, fair and professional”.